dehre/stm32f3-tiny-rtos/README.md

     like most other RTOSes, tasks don't have their own address space.
     Quoting from this [post](https://www.freertos.org/FreeRTOS_Support_Forum_Archive/November_2016/freertos_Free_RTOS_Memory_Management_59ed41adj.html):
     > As far as I know, NO, FreeRTOS does not deal with ‘virtual’ spaces/memory.
 In part, because virtual memory is the enemy of Real-Time (the Linux Real Time extensions as far as I know just lock the real-time parts into memory), the problem is that paging in virtual memory adds significant unpredictability to timing.

+## Discussion on Reddit

+This project received [a lot of relevant and well-written feedback on Reddit](https://www.reddit.com/r/embedded/comments/voxdj4/a_tiny_rtos_simply_explained), which adds great value to this README.
+If you've read this far, consider checking it out too.

 ## Diving Into the Project - Naming Convention